 The Boxer and Rottweiler are two very headstrong alpha dogs whether it is the female or male.
 Both were bred to herd and defend against animals and humans.
-So training and socialization are two of the most important things to teach your puppy!
+So training and socialization are two of the most important lessons to teach your puppy!
 So start as soon as you get home by teaching him or her the rules of the house.

-The next several commands you can train your puppy is to sit, stay, come, and lay down.
+The best commands you can train your puppy on are to sit, stay, come, and lay down.
 When you are training, it is important to never give up on a command that you give!
 No matter how simple or little that command is, make him/her follow it.

-It is nothing that you are doing, it is just in their genetics to try and be the alpha of the pack.
+It is just in their genetics to try and not follow your commands.
 So when training be firm but never heavy-handed.
 The best training methods are firm but gentle and never give in on command.

 Socialization is the second most important thing to train your Boxer Rottweiler Mix!
 Take your puppy out into the city whenever you are out.
 Let your puppy experience the sounds, smells and sights, this is getting your puppy used to the strange sound smells and sights.